 Network or NAS Drives

+For best results, your external drive should have the same format as your computer's internal system drive.
 For further information on how to check what your disk is formatted to on a Mac computer, please see this article.

-- Open a Windows Explorer Window.
+- Open a Windows Explorer window.

 - Choose "This PC" from the left menu pane.